Q42/Qlassified-Android/README.md

 ## Data types

 When putting data in, the library takes care of saving the data type with the data so it can be returned as the right type.
-When getting the data back, you will need to address the right method containing the name of the data type __get\[Type\]\("key"\)__ (E.G. getString("key") or getBoolean("key").
+When getting the data back, you will need to address the right method containing the name of the data type.
+E.G. getString("key") or getBoolean("key").

-Possible data types at the moment:
+Available data types at the moment:

 * Boolean
 * Float